nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 * Teenagers or young adults learning to play chess on their phones, wanting to see their mistakes.
 * Experienced chess players of any identity, wanting to improve their game level and to see difficult / tricky positions.
-* Elder people playing chess on their desktop for fun, wanting to see interesting chess positions.
+* Elder people playing chess on their desktops for fun, wanting to see interesting chess positions.
 * Chess-enthusiasts playing out of appreciation for the beauty of the game, but not trying to improve their level.
 * Social media influencers streaming chess games on Twitch.